-Of course, you choice of wedding favour can have a deeper meaning.
+Of course, your choice of wedding favour can have a deeper meaning.
 Donate to a charity that is close to your hearts.
-Some charities will print off place cards, like this one from the Dogs Trust, and give pins or bracelets in return.
+Some charities will print off place cards, like this one from Prostate Cancer UK, and give pins or bracelets in return.
 Check out our favourite charity wedding favours here.

 If you sent out fridge magnet save the dates, why not follow up with a wedding one?